 When it comes to great accounting, people are only half the equation.
 It’s also important to understand what different platforms and software can do to help you grow your company.

 We recommend having two key systems: A primary accounting system (something like QuickBooks Online or similar) and a system to centralize and manage all your financial transactions.
-This needs to be something that lets you request, collect, and manage payments all in one place, issue invoices, and send payment reminders without switching software.
+This pool billing software needs to be something that lets you request, collect, and manage payments all in one place, issue invoices, and send payment reminders without switching software.

 Here are a few things to look for considering when looking for the latter: